danbricks00/lead-code/CHATBOT_ENHANCEMENT.md

 ## Conclusion

-The enhanced Kiwi Trade chatbot provides a more engaging and informative user experience while maintaining all existing functionality.
+The enhanced Heat.nz chatbot provides a more engaging and informative user experience while maintaining all existing functionality.
 The progress bar and checklist features help users understand where they are in the quote process and what steps remain, leading to higher completion rates and better user satisfaction.